Syedawais987/Draw/README.md

 │ └── passport.js # Passport JWT configuration
 │
 ├── /controllers
-│ └── userController.js # Contains the logic for register, login, and protected routes
+│ └── userController.js # Contains the logic for register, login,logout and protected routes
 │
 ├── /middleware
 │ └── blacklist.js # Middleware to check if the token is blacklisted